AGrieco96/BuzzAlert/README.md

 ## BlogPost

-You can read more specific information about the iAlarm project in this [blog post](https://www.yourblogpostlink.com).
+You can read more specific information about the BuzzAlert project in this [blog post](https://www.hackster.io/antonio-grieco/buzzalert-153abb).

 ## Demo video